Methods of free probability: 11a. Poisson limits

 \begin{definition} Associated to any compactly supported positive measure $\rho$ on $\mathbb C$ is the probability measure

 where $c=mass(\rho)$, called compound free Poisson law. \end{definition}

-In what follows we will be mostly interested in the case where $\rho$ is discrete, as is for instance the case for the measure $\rho=t\delta_1$ with $t>0$, which produces the free Poisson laws, via the usual Poisson Limit Theorem (PLT), that we learned in chapter 2.
+In what follows we will be mostly interested in the case where $\rho$ is discrete, as is for instance the case for the measure $\rho=t\delta_1$ with $t>0$, which produces the free Poisson laws.
 The following result allows one to detect compound free Poisson laws:

 \begin{proposition} For a discrete measure, written as

 with $c_i>0$ and $z_i\in\mathbb C$, we have the following formula,

 where $R$ denotes as usual the Voiculescu $R$-transform. \end{proposition}